The Essential Guide to Abdominoplasty Hernia Repair: What You Need to Know

 The severity of a hernia can vary.
 While hernias don’t always require immediate medical attention, it is a good idea to get checked out by your doctor anyway.
 In some cases, a hernia can cause the organs or tissue to become infected or obstructed.
 Aside from that, a hernia can be painful and worsen as time passes.
 If you think you have a hernia, schedule a visit to your doctor as soon as possible.
 It’s better to be safe than sorry.

-Hernia treatments
+Hernia Treatments

 There are two methods used in hernia repair surgery.

-Stitching hernias
+Stitching Hernias

 It is possible to stitch hernias closed.
 However, in many cases this creates tension that can result in hernia recurrence.
 Unfortunately, hernia stitches have a high hernia recurrence rate compared to using mesh in many instances.